KnpLabs/FriendlyContexts/doc/context-api.md

 ## Pass request parameters

-You can pass a full set of parameters into your created request with the follwing steps
+You can pass a full set of parameters into your created request with the following steps

 ```gherkin
 # Specified some headers